100xA/100xa.github.io/_posts/2024-03-18-blog-devin-ai.md

 <br> <br>

 But what do those figures actually mean?
+<br> <br>

-The SWE-Bench provides test queries from real world code issues (posted and resolved on Github) and tries to resolve them with the help of current models.
+The [SWE-Bench](https://www.swebench.com/) provides test queries from real world code issues (posted and resolved on Github) and tries to resolve them with the help of current models.
 The human score is in contrast 100 percent, because all of the problems are already solved.
-The correctness of the generated patches is assessed based on how well they pass unit test.
+The "correctness" of the generated patches is assessed based on how well they pass the corresponding unit test.
 <br><br>
-The test results are divided into two categories: Assisted and Unasisted.
+The test results are divided into two categories: assisted and unassisted.
 So what are those questions like?
 <br> <br>
 Lets look at some examples in the given json:

-<br> <br>

 ```python